-The entire west coast of Australia provides stunning sunsets over the Indian Ocean, and this entire coast is the state of Western Australia.
-Isolated by distance from the rest of Australia, this state is home to the strongest Australian industries in both mining and agriculture.
-At the same time, the state also offers more unique experiences; excellent wine regions, a salt water lake that is the colour pink, and Australia’s largest truffle growing region.
+Western Australia stretches along the entire west coast of the country, where the sun sets over the Indian Ocean.
+Despite its distance from the rest of Australia, the state is home to some of the country’s strongest mining and agricultural industries.
+At the same time, WA offers unique lifestyle and leisure experiences, including excellent wine regions, a pink salt lake and Australia’s largest truffle-growing region.
 Western Australia is filled with surprises.

 Western Australia At a Glance

-Western Australia is the largest state by area, taking up the entire west coast of Australia.
-The state offers a broad landscape for a very sparse population; less than one person per square kilometre.
+Western Australia is Australia’s largest state by land area, covering the entire west coast of the country.
+Despite making up around one third of Australia’s landmass, it is very sparsely populated, with fewer than one person per square kilometre.

 Population